fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2/lesson_2_small_programs.md

 We've also seen examples of methods being called with blocks.
 `[1, 2, 3].each { |num| puts num }`

 Technically __any__ method can be called with a block, but the block is only executed if the method is *defined in a particular way*.
 We'll cover this in more detail in the future, but for now, we want to remember that __a block is part of the method invocation__.

-In fact, method invocation followed by `{}` or `do..end` is the way in which we *define a block* in Ruby.
+Method invocation followed by `{}` or `do..end` is the way in which we *define a block* in Ruby.
 Essentially the block *acts as an argument to the method*.

 In the same way that a local variable can be passed as an argument to a method at invocation, *when a method is called with a block it acts as an argument to that method*.